 Potential side effects/risks of the procedure:

 - Numbness in lower extremities that is short lived

 - Nerve and/or spinal cord injury

-During the procedure, you will be lying on your stomach.
+Procedure: During the procedure, you will lying on your stomach.
 An IV may be started to help keep you hydrated and/or if you need sedation.
-An x-ray machine is used to locate the specific level of the spine which is believed to be causing your pain based upon where you hurt in your low back.
-After your skin is cleaned with an antiseptic solution, normally betadine unless you are allergic, a series of x-rays will be taken to guide the needle placement.
+An x-ray machine is used to locate the specific level of the spine which is believed to be causing your pain.
+After your skin is cleaned with an antiseptic solution, typically betadine unless you are allergic, a series of x-rays will be taken to guide the needle placement.
 The skin is localized with a local anesthetic which is typically the most painful part of the procedure as this medicine has a tendency to burn when it is injected.
 After this point, you should only feel pressure.
-If anything is too painful for you, please tell your physician, as more numbing medicine can be given at any time.
+If anything is too painful for you, please tell your physician as more numbing medicine can be given at any time.
 When the needle approaches the nerve cluster, contrast/dye is injected to confirm that the needle tip is in the correct position and not in a blood vessel.
-Next, a test dose of local anesthetic and steroid is slowly injected.
+Next, a test dose of local anesthetic solution is slowly injected.
 If you experience any side effects specifically numbness/tingling around your mouth, ringing in your ears and/or have a metal taste in your mouth, notify your physician immediately.
 This is a sign that the needle may be in the wrong position.
 If you do not experience any of the above symptoms, a strong local anesthetic is injected.
-You may experience increased pressure/pain in your low back/buttocks region which is normal.
-At times, you may even feel pressure down the leg(s).
-That is also to be expected.
-However, if at any time the pain is too intense, please tell your physician to slow down your injection.
+You may experience increased pressure in your low back during the injection which is normal.
+If at any time the pain is too intense, please tell your physician to slow down your injection.
 After the medication is injected, the needle is removed and the procedure is completed.
 You may experience increased warmth in the painful extremity after the procedure.
 This is a possible sign that the block has been successful.